skirienkopanea/skirienkopanea.github.io/_posts/2021-02-17-linear-algebra.md

 $$A_2\cdot A_1 = \begin{bmatrix} \color{green}{\vec{i_{A_2\cdot A_1}}} & \color{red}{\vec{j_{A_2\cdot A_1}}}\end{bmatrix}$$

+#### Row-column multiplication

+There's a shortcut formula to get the value of AB's i row and j column: assume i row is a vector and calculate the dot product of row i and column j.

 The properties discussed here can be applied to larger matrixes.

 #### Zero matrix